sven337/wblg/_posts/2014-06-15-Transforming-halogen-lamp-into-LED-lamp-round-2.markdown

 	esac
 ```

-When the computer goes to sleep (automatically after 30 minutes of inactivity thanks to ``xautolock``), the lamp shuts down - although I should add a ten second delay allowing me to exit the room while seeing where I'm going.
-When it starts back up, the lamp gets the order to maintain 30% of its maximal ambient light level.
+When the computer goes to sleep (automatically after 30 minutes of inactivity thanks to ``xautolock``), the lamp shuts down - with a ten second delay allowing me to exit the room and still see where I'm going.
+When the computer wakes up, the lamp gets the order to maintain 30% of its maximal ambient light level.
 The 30 figure doesn't have much meaning, it corresponds to a fairly low level that I find appropriate for the start of my day.
 I raise it to "as bright as you can" during the work day.

 # Higher power